pretix/pretix-docs/docs/guides/resources-and-scheduling.md

 If you are using the properties feature to keep track of guides, you could create properties such as language skills, expertise, or target audiences.

+### Managing individual resources

+After you have created a resource type and added properties to it, you can create individual resources.
+Every resource type you create adds a new submenu under :navpath:Your organizer → :fa3-briefcase: Resources:.
+Navigate to the submenu for the resource type you created in the previous step.
+For instance, if you created a resource type named "Guide", navigate to  :navpath:Your organizer → :fa3-briefcase: Resources → Guide:.

+Click the :btn-icon:fa3-plus: Add a Guide: button.
+If your resource has a different name, then the button will have a different label, too.

+If the resource you are creating represents a person, enter their name under "Name".
+Under "Locale", select the language spoken by the person.
+Under "Notification email address", enter their email address.
+Check the "Require confirmation" field.

+If the resource represents an inanimate object, enter the room number, inventory number, or another unique identifier.
+Select the "Locale" and Notification email address corresponding to the person or team in charge of the resource.

+Once you are happy with your choices, click :btn:Save and continue with more settings:.

 ### Creating a product for scheduling

 Navigate to :Navpath:Your event series → :fa3-ticket:Products: and create or edit a personalized admission product.